Get insider access

 For something a little more wallet-friendly, try the Sony MDR-7506.
 These retro over-ears have been a studio mainstay thanks to their well-balanced sound and closed-back design, which helps lower the risk of your audio bleeding into a recording.
 Although they have a touch of extra thump, rumble, and boom to their sound, it doesn't overwhelm vocals and lead instruments, as the mid-range is very flat.
 They also deliver audio consistently across reseats and have a decent leakage performance, which is good if you're monitoring audio at a reasonable volume.
 Unfortunately, they struggle to block out ambient noise like background chatter.

 Their coiled audio cable helps prevent tangles if you like to move around the studio.
 However, manufacturers tend to make cuts to build quality at this price point.
-Unlike the more expensive Audio-Technica ATH-M50x, the Sony headphones' audio cable isn't detachable, so if it gets damaged, you'll need to replace the entire unit.
-Their build also feels plasticky and cheap, so they can make a creaking sound when you put them on your head.
-However, if you're okay with their build, they offer a well-balanced sound suitable for recording.
+Unlike the more expensive Audio-Technica ATH-M50x, the Sony headphones' audio cable isn't detachable, so if it gets damaged, you'll need to replace the entire unit, unless you're handy with a soldering iron and can perform repairs.
+Their build also feels cheap despite having metal and plastic parts, so they can make a creaking sound when you put them on your head.
+However, they offer a well-balanced sound suitable for recording.
+Because they were originally designed with repairs in mind, they have screws so you can remove and replace parts more easily than on most modern headphones, even if they don't feel premium.

 See our review